abeschneider/stem/docs/source/tensor.rst

 through the ``Storage`` class.
 This provides a convenient way to access all the elements without knowing the underyling memory allocation.

-To do so, the |Tensor| class defined the methid:
+To do so, the |Tensor| class defined the method:

 .. code:: swift